 Adding PIDs on Car Scanner ELM OBD2 (Android and iOS)

 You have watched the video and added the extra sensors for your car and now you build your custom dashboard with all the information you want to view.

 All done!
 You know have a live feed to your Transmission Temperature and you can even setup alerts if the temperature goes up so that it beeps and warns you.

 And for those of you with a Ford Ranger, here are the PIDS below for the Transmission that should work* if your vehicle model is the year 2012 onwards.
 You will need to enter these into the custom PID part of the app you are using.

 Long Name: TFT – Or whatever you want

 Short Name: TFT – Or whatever you want

 Max Value: 200.0

 Unit type: ºF – Important

+That will show in Fahrenheit.
 Now the really important part is in Settings/Units make sure Use Celsius instead of Fahrenheit.